serious-games-darmstadt/sign-visualizations/README.md

 ### Marked Handshapes

 Marked Handshapes are all other handshapes.
-For a list of some handshapes [see here](https://github.com/serious-games-darmstadt/sign-visualizations/blob/main/handshapes.pdf) and in the following figure.
+For a list of some handshapes [see here](https://github.com/serious-games-darmstadt/sign-visualizations/blob/main/handshapes.pdf) and in the following figure:

 <img alt="American Fingeralphabet" src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c8/Asl_alphabet_gallaudet.svg/1920px-Asl_alphabet_gallaudet.svg.png" width="360">